Healthy Homes Assessment Korokoro

 Draught Stopping Korokoro

-If a draught can be perceived as a result of gaps or holes or holes, it requirements to be closed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

 What are unreasonable gaps or holes?